AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/08_Performance.rst

     end P;

-It may indeed be appealing to be able to change the values of :ada:`A_Start` and :ada:`A_End` at startup as to align a series of arrays dynamically.
-The consequence, however, is that these values will not be know statically, so any code that needs to access to boundaries of the array will need to read data from memory.
+It may indeed be appealing to be able to change the values of :ada:`A_Start` and :ada:`A_End` at startup so as to align a series of arrays dynamically.
+The consequence, however, is that these values will not be known statically, so any code that needs to access to boundaries of the array will need to read data from memory.
 While it's perfectly fine most of the time, there may be situations where performances are so critical that static values for array